 - any other way agreed upon by the parties or as directed by the Tribunal.

-- Mail: if sent by mail, delivery is on the fifth (5th) day after the postmarked date;
+- Mail: if sent by mail, delivery is assumed on the fifth (5th) day after the postmarked date;

-- Courier: if sent by courier, delivery is on the second day after it was given to the courier;
+- Courier: if sent by courier, delivery is assumed on the second day after it was given to the courier;

 - Hand delivery: if sent by hand, delivery occurs when a document is handed to the party or when left with a person at the party’s last known address.

 How do I file my documents, witness list and summaries to the Tribunal?
-What does it mean to file a document?

 When you file documents or other materials at the Tribunal, you must include the following information: